History of Berliner FC Dynamo (1989–2004): Insolvency (2001–2002)

+Restart, comeback and end of insolvency (2002–2004)

 Restart in the Verbandsliga (2002–2003)

 The supporter interest group IG BFC'er had been looking for a suitable new board member.
 Mike Peters was finally persuaded to run for president.
 Mike Peters was the owner of a staffing company with 50 employees in Hohenschönhausen.
 The company had a turnover of 2.5 million Euros per year at the time.
 Mike Peters was elected the new president of BFC Dynamo at the general meeting on 31 May 2002.
 Dirk Fischer and Axel Kusch were elected vice presidents.
 Sven Radicke was elected treasurer.
 The election of Peters as new club president is considered no less than the rescue of BFC Dynamo.
-This positive development was largely made possible through the commitment of a number of dozen supporters around Fan representative Rainer Lüdtke.
+This positive development was largely made possible through the commitment of a number of dozen supporters around Fan Representative Rainer Lüdtke.
 Creditors' preferential claims of about 200,000 Euros had seemed insurmountable, but supporters had negotiated with creditors, including former players and officials, and received numerous waivers.
 Supporters also set up a donations account and collected at least 13,800 Euros themselves.
-Finally, the new presidium would provide around 100,000 Euros for the insolvency plan.
-The former BFC Dynamo player Dirk Vollmar would become the new coach on a voluntarily basis for the coming season.
+Finally, the new presidium would provide around 100,000 Euros from private money for the insolvency plan.
+The new presidency immediately began working to cover the club's expenses.
+The planned budget for the coming season amounted to about 120,000 Euros, of which 50,000 were for the first team.
+President Peters would fund a large portion of the budget for coming season.
+Other parts were secured by small sponsors, donations and membership fees.
+However, the club did not yet have a coach nor a complete team for the 2002–03 Verbandsliga Berlin.
+The registration deadline for the Verbandsliga Berlin was originally 31 May 2002, but BFC Dynamo managed to get the deadline extended by 6 days.
+Former BFC Dynamo player Dirk Vollmar eventually took on the role of coach on a voluntary basis.
 Bodo Rudwaleit continued as an assistant coach.
-However, the club did not yet have a complete team for the coming season.
-President Mike Peters would fund a large portion of the budget for the 2002–03 Verbandsliga Berlin season.
-The planned budget for the club amounted to about 125,000 Euros.